 Making this Seed Bombs Recipe is quick and easy – it is a great gardening for kids activity and also makes a good gift that kids can make.
+I particularly like to give Seed Bombs as Easter Gifts or on Mother’s Day!
 You can actually make these at any time of year, but you “use” the seed bombs depending on the flower type you have chosen – usually early Spring to late Summer – check your seed packets!
 Seed Bomb making also is a great sensory activity as you encourage you kids to get stuck in!

 Seed Bomb Recipe: